Seedcorn Fund

 How do I apply for the Seedcorn Fund?

-Complete an application form (link at bottom of page).
+Complete an application form (link at bottom of this section).

-Successful applicants will be notified by mid-November 2022.
-As part of the award, successful applicants will be required to participate in some dissemination activities, which may include presenting their project in the EEA Annual Congress in August 2023 (exact date to be confirmed) and writing a case study or summary report of their project for the EEA website.
+Successful applicants will be notified by mid-January 2025.
+As part of the award, successful applicants will be required to participate in some dissemination activities, which may include presenting their project in the EEA Annual Congress in August 2025 (exact date to be confirmed) and writing a case study or summary report of their project for the EEA website.

 If you have any queries about the application form or the Seed Fund, please email the Education Committee at eea-education@eeassoc.org.